-The Company's lead PRIMATIZED antibody products, IDEC-CE9.1 and IDEC-151, are being developed worldwide in collaboration with SmithKline Beecham, p.l.c. ("SmithKline Beecham"), in patients with rheumatoid arthritis and asthma.
-The Company's other products for the treatment of autoimmune or inflammatory diseases are being developed in collaborative relationships with Mitsubishi Chemical Corporation ("Mitsubishi"), Seikagaku Corporation ("Seikagaku") and Eisai, Co., Ltd. ("Eisai").
+The Company's anti-CD4 PRIMATIZED antibody product candidates, IDEC-151 and IDEC-CE9.1, are being developed worldwide in collaboration with SmithKline Beecham, p.l.c. ("SmithKline Beecham").
+IDEC-151 is the lead antibody selected for rheumatoid arthritis; IDEC-CE9.1 is under consideration for other indications.
+The Company's other product candidates for the treatment of autoimmune or inflammatory diseases are being developed in collaborative relationships with Mitsubishi Chemical Corporation ("Mitsubishi"), Seikagaku Corporation ("Seikagaku") and Eisai, Co., Ltd. ("Eisai").
 In addition, the Company submitted an Investigational New Drug application ("IND") with the FDA in late 1997 and initiated human clinical testing in a Phase I trial of its humanized anti-gp39 antibody (IDEC-131) in patients with systemic lupus erythematosus ("SLE").